 Late in the 1600s, however, many German nobles began keeping the largest and most handsome of their dogs in their homes, calling them Kammerhunde (Chamber Dogs).
 These dogs were pampered and wore gilded collars lined with velvet.
 Talk about a sweet life.

 The name Great Dane arose in the 1700s, when a French naturalist traveled to Denmark and saw a version of the Boar Hound who was slimmer and more like a Greyhound in appearance.
 He called this dog Grand Danois, which eventually became Great Danish Dog, with the more massive examples of the breed called Danish Mastiffs.
 The name stuck, even though Denmark did not develop the breed.

 The Great Dane wants to be where the family is.
-He likes people a lot, including strangers and children, and will welcome visitors happily, unless he thinks you need defending.
-Then he can be fiercely protective.
+They like people a lot, including strangers and children, and will welcome visitors happily, unless they think you need defending.
+Then they can be fiercely protective.

 Great Danes are generally healthy, but like all breeds, they're prone to certain health conditions.
 Not all Danes will get any or all of these diseases, but it's important to be aware of them if you're considering this breed.

 Here are a few conditions to watch out for:

 - Development Issues: Growing problems can develop in puppies and young adults.
 These are sometimes associated with an improper diet--often a diet too high in protein, calcium, or supplements.